 The University of Washington, founded in 1861, is one of the world’s most prestigious universities.
-The UW enrolls about 50,000 students each year and thrives as a center for groundbreaking research in a variety of fields, including medicine, education, public affairs, aeronautics and business.
-The university’s largest campus is located in the heart of Seattle, one of the most scenic and livable cities in the United States.
+The UW enrolls about 55,000 students each year and thrives as a center for groundbreaking research in a variety of fields, including medicine, education, public affairs, aeronautics and business.
+The university’s largest campus is located in the heart of Seattle, a scenic and livable city in the northwest corner of the United States.

 A World-Class Educational Institution

-The University of Washington is consistently rated one of the top universities in the United States and the world.
-It ranked 11th in U.S. News & World Report's 2016 ranking of best global universities, and was recently named the most innovative public university in the world by Reuters.
+The University of Washington is consistently rated among the top institutions of higher learning.
+The UW is 10th in the U.S. News & World Report ranking of best global universities, and it’s been recognized by Reuters as the most innovative public U.S. university.

-The UW offers many areas of study, including more than 150 separate programs and more than 250 degree options.
+The UW offers many areas of study, including more than 300 separate programs and over 575 degree options.
 A major research center, the University attracts more money in federal research grants than any other public school in the United States.
-The outstanding faculty includes six Nobel Prize winners and 15 MacArthur Fellows, also known as genius grant recipients.
+The outstanding faculty includes seven Nobel Prize winners and 15 MacArthur Fellows, also known as “genius grant” recipients.

 Beyond the excellent academics, the University of Washington features one of the most beautiful college campuses in the world.
 Located just four miles north of downtown Seattle, the campus offers stunning views of snow-capped Mount Rainier and nearby Lake Washington.
 In the spring, the University's many gardens bloom with color and its Japanese cherry trees erupt in spectacular pink and white blossoms.